Dapsone is a sulphone antibiotic medication available for many years to treat leprosy. In New Zealand, 100mg and 25mg tablets are available.

 Usually, a blood test is performed as a base-line before starting dapsone.
 It is then checked after about a week on therapy, and then about once a month, depending on the dose and state of the blood count.

 Follow instructions precisely regarding the timing of these tests.

-Dapsone gel 5% (trade name Aczone®) is available in the US for topical treatment of acne.
-It is usually well tolerated, but sometimes causes the skin at the site of application to become dry and red.
+Dapsone gel 7.5% once daily (trade name Aczone®) is available in the US and Australia for topical treatment of acne.
+It is usually well tolerated, but rarely causes the skin at the site of application to become dry and red.
 There is a low risk of haemolysis and the other side effects of oral treatment described above.